This picture is from a book published in 1891 entitled The American Book of the Dog.

 The dog is described as a smooth-coated fox terrier, and yet it looks nothing like the keel-chested long-faced dogs seen in the American Kennel Club today.

-Indeed, it looks like a JRTCA smooth Jack Russell.
-Specifically, it looks like a much less well-muscled version of my own dogs, Mountain and Gideon.
+Indeed, it looks like a smooth Jack Russell of the type you still find today in the JRTCA.
+Specifically, it looks like a much less well-muscled version of my own dogs.

 Why do I say it looks like a JRTCA Jack Russell Terrier rather than a "Parson Russell Terrier"?